mbbo128/blog/about.markdown

 permalink: /about/
 ---

-👋🏼 Hello my name is Mehdi Boissat-Bron, I was born in 1991 in [Sens](https://en.wikipedia.org/wiki/Sens)
+👋🏼 Hello my name is Mehdi Boissat-Bron, I was born in 1991

 📍 I am a Software Engineer living in Paris